 Throughout this paper the term n-tuple is used to describe an ordered set of n elements - somewhat akin to an n-vector but not usually an element within a vector space.
 The tuples are ordered sets of general elements, sometimes sets of other sets are used.
-The notation of making an n-tuple bold will be used and its individual elements will be subscripted: $\mathbf{x} = (x_1, \dots, x_n)$ .
+The notation of making an n-tuple bold will be used and its individual elements will be subscripted: $\mathbf{x} = (x_1, \ldots, x_n)$ .

-1.1 Background And Context Of The Problem
+2 Background And Context Of The Problem

 The problem of tracking individual vehicles on a road network is a well-known and common problem in transport surveys.
-Several approaches are used, for example GPS location (Jan, Horowitz and Peng 2000), (Quiroga, Henk and Jacobson 2000) or cell-phones and vehicle tags (Dixon and Rilett 2002).
-However, a common method is the licence plate survey which may be done either manually (using a roadside observer with a note pad or a dictaphone or specialist recording equipment for the purpose) or automatically with roadside cameras (Williams, Kirby, Montgomery and Boyle 1988).
+Several approaches are used, for example GPS location (Jan et al. (2000); Quiroga et al. (2000)) or cellphones and vehicle tags (Dixon and Rilett (2002)).
+However, a common method is the licence plate survey which may be done either manually (using a roadside observer with a note pad or a dictaphone or specialist recording equipment for the purpose) or automatically with roadside cameras (Williams et al. (1988)).
 In both manual and automatic surveys the problem of errors in the recordings must be considered.
-(Slavik 1985), (Schaefer 1988) describe some of the difficulties with such surveys.
+Slavik (1985) and Schaefer (1988) describe some of the difficulties with such surveys.
 Manual surveys are commonly partial plate surveys (for reasons of time and convenience) and, in addition to the recording errors, the problem of accidental false matches between different vehicles which have the same partial plate is an important one.

 A number of researchers have approached the false matching problem for licence plates.
-(Hauer 1979) provides the earliest approach for removing false matches between observations at two sites.
-(Maher 1985) describes several methods for approaching the problem including a method for making two point matches between pairs selected from a number of survey sites.
-(Watling and Maher 1988) gives a graphical method which provides a good visualisation of the problem.
-(Watling and Maher 1992) describes a further refinement adding journey time information into the mix.
-(Watling 1994) provides a maximum likelihood estimator for the true matches based upon assumptions about the statistical nature of the inbound traffic and (Liu 2002) extends this method to three sites.
+Hauer (1979) provides the earliest approach for removing false matches between observations at two sites.
+Maher (1985) describes several methods for approaching the problem including a method for making two point matches between pairs selected from a number of survey sites.
+Watling and Maher (1988) gives a graphical method which provides a good visualisation of the problem.
+Watling and Maher (1992) describes a further refinement adding journey time information into the mix.
+Watling (1994) provides a maximum likelihood estimator for the true matches based upon assumptions about the statistical nature of the inbound traffic and Liu (2002) extends this method to three sites.
 However, none of the authors tackles the general problem of removing false matches from matches across n sites.